Last Updated on January 16, 2023 by Grow with Bovees

 - Keep your walk at a consistent speed when you fertilize your lawn.

 - While the soil can be damp, the grass blades should be dry before application.
-This avoids burning your grass.
+This avoids burnt grass.

-- If there’s a stream or well nearby, you must keep a safety area of at least 20 feet from them.
-Don’t apply any fertilizer in this safety area.
+- If there’s a stream or well nearby, you must keep a safe area of at least 20 feet (6.1 m) from them.
+Don’t apply any fertilizer in this safe area.

 - Heavy rains will wash away your fertilizer, so keep track of the weather forecast and avoid fertilizing during these times.